 Although you may apply to the program without having a committed graduate advisor, you will be required to have one by the time decisions on graduate admission are made by the Department.
 This requirement applies to all graduate applicants, including those persons applying for the Ph.D., thesis Masters, and 4 + 1 Masters degree programs.

 Prospective applicants should contact the faculty member with whom they are interested in studying before making an application.
 We have a limited number of positions open each year, and some labs do not accept new students in certain years.
 Moreover, we do not accept students into our graduate program without the faculty member and the prospective student having had the opportunity to discuss the student's potential project and the working relationship in advance of the decision on the application for graduate study.
 Thus, contacting the person with whom you want to work is an important step before making an application, and is necessary before applications are reviewed and evaluated.

 Applicants for admission should have a strong undergraduate record, particularly in the biological sciences, and enthusiasm for a research career.
-For all applicants, scores on the General Test of the Graduate Record Examination (GRE) are required.
-TOEFL scores are also required of all applicants from countries where English is not the native language.
+At this time, EEB does not require applicants to take the General Test of the Graduate Record Examination (GRE).
+TOEFL scores, however, are required of all applicants from countries where English is not the native language.
 Most applicants have taken undergraduate courses in Chemistry (including Organic Chemistry), Mathematics (including Calculus), and Physics, but the college background should be appropriate to the student's proposed area of graduate study and career goals.
 All applicants must be able to express themselves in clear written English.
-The GRE code for Tulane applications is 6173.

 The deadline for completion of applications for admission in the fall semester is December 1st for PhD degrees and June 30 for Masters degrees.
 We do consider applicants for spring admission, although spring admissions are rare.
 The deadline for completion of applications for admission in the spring semester is October 1st.